Read All About It: Yuma Public Library District

 In January of 1924, twelve women of the Methodist church met and organized the Yuma Woman’s Club.
 The purpose of this group was to help establish a public library building.
 Having a permanent location for the library would allow the library to expand its resources for the community.

-The library collection was housed in closed cases at the town hall and began with just 40 books.
+The library collection was housed in closed cases in the town hall and began with just 40 books.
 This collection soon grew to 1200, and on January 31, 1925, the library opened to the public.
 The library was open 4 hours per week.
 In 1930, blueprints for a library facility were submitted by the American Library Association upon request of the town council, and $6000 was allocated for construction.
 By 1951, the library housed 8800 books.
 On May 12, 1966, the construction of a new library facility began.
 The cost was $50,540.

 As librarians prepare to assume a new and expanded role in the community, they must continue to provide opportunities for lifelong learning.
 In 2009, the library moved into its present location, which provides them with 7200 square feet of space.
 At present, the library houses approximately 20,000 items, 8 public access computers, online access to audio/e-book and a host of in-house programming.